 Set Up A Website Lockdown Feature:

-A website lockdown feature is of immense help when it comes to website security.
+A website lockdown feature is of immense help regarding website security.

-When a hacker is attempting to log in to your site with repetitive wrong passwords, your site will lock out the hacker.
-Further, you will be notified of this unauthorized activity.
-You get this feature by installing security plugins.
+When a hacker attempts to log in to your site with repetitive, incorrect passwords, your site will lock out the hacker and notify you of this unauthorized activity.
+You can get this feature by installing security plugins.

-There are plenty of such plugins, including iThemes Security plugin, Sucuri Security, Wordfence Security, and so on.
-Install a plugin and specify a certain number of failed logins attempts before the plugin bans the attacker’s IP address.
+Many such plugins exist, including the iThemes Security plugin, Sucuri Security, Wordfence Security, etc. Install a plugin and specify a certain number of failed login attempts before the plugin bans the attacker’s IP address.

 Avoid Nulled Or Cracked Themes: